ship-nix/docs/src/servers/https.md

 Aug 10 11:29:48 your-project acme-your-project.com-start[164635]:         error: one or more domains had a problem:
 ```

-Your NixOs configuration will fail.
+Your NixOS configuration will fail.
 If that happens, just re-disable https and try to enable it a bit later.